Eisenmonoxid/BuildingCostSystem/README.md

 ### Features

-- Most buildings in the game can have new costs (see the exact possibilities and limitions in the `bcs_local.lua` file).
+- Most buildings in the game can have new costs (see the exact possibilities and limitions in the `bcs_costs.lua` file).
 - Festivals can have own costs too
 - The hunter can now hunt farm animals as well
 - A few minor bug fixes in the game